caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

   --m-metadata-file sample-metadata.tsv \
   --o-visualization jaccard-autofmt-emperor-contigs.qzv
 ```
-We can make week-relative-to-fmt a custom axis in our PCOA.
+We can make week-relative-to-fmt a custom axis in our PCoA.
 This allows us to look at changes in microbial composition over the course of the study.
 ```shell
 qiime emperor plot \
   --i-pcoa jaccard-autofmt-pcoa-contigs.qza \